Stroke and Cerebrovascular Diseases Division

 Our specialists participate in weekly multidisciplinary meetings where physicians, medical faculty, and other experts present the latest research findings on stroke diagnosis, evaluation, and treatment.
 Residents and fellows meet monthly to review topics and cases of complex management of cerebrovascular diseases and stroke.

-We offer a one-year, ACGME-accredited Vascular Neurology Fellowship that provides comprehensive training in the management of stroke and cerebrovascular diseases.
+We offer a one-year, ACGME-accredited Vascular Neurology Fellowship that provides comprehensive training in the management of stroke and cerebrovascular diseases with the possibility of extending to two years for fellows interested in future academic and research practices.

 Our physicians provide comprehensive evaluation and treatment for complex stroke cerebrovascular disease cases from the time of a patient's earliest symptoms to recovery.